MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md

 ## SYNOPSIS

-Returns one or more SharePoint Embedded containers.
+Returns one or more SharePoint repository services containers.

 ## SYNTAX
 <!--